Everything you need to know

 As a home or building owner, you are responsible for:

-If you are not sure whether or not your building work is exempt, it is important to get advice from a professional who has building knowledge and expertise.
-Even if your building work is exempt, you can still apply for a consent from your local building consent authority, if you want extra peace of mind that your plans are compliant.
+If you are not sure whether your building work is exempt, it is important to get advice from a professional who has building knowledge and expertise.
+Even if your building work is exempt, you can still apply for a consent from your local building consent authority if you would like extra peace of mind that your plans are compliant.
+For example, if you are seeking a bank loan, for insurance purposes, or to ensure the property records are up to date when you are selling the property.

 Who you can ask for advice:

-• Building consent authority (typically a district or city council), as they have extensive building control expertise and planning expertise and information about exemptions and building consent processes (they may charge a fee for this)
+- building consent authority (usually your local council), as they have extensive building control expertise and planning expertise, as well as information about exemptions and building consent processes.
+(They may charge a fee for this)

-• Licensed Building Practitioner – check they hold the relevant licensing class before seeking advice
+- Licensed Building Practitioner (LBP) – check they hold the relevant licensing class before seeking advice

 Discretionary exemptions

-You can apply for a discretionary exemption through your local council.
-We recommend you talk to your council first before applying.
+You can apply for a discretionary exemption through your local council if the building work is low risk, complies with the Building Code, and is unlikely to endanger people or property.
+Talk to your council first before applying.

 Who can undertake exempt work